-This article is about the city of Kampala.
-For Old Kampala, see Kampala Hill.
-Kampala is the largest city and capital of Uganda.
-The city is divided into five Municipal Division headed by mayors that oversee local planning.
+Kampala is the largest city and capital of the republic of Uganda divided into five municipal division.
 These include; Kampala Central Division, Kawempe Division, Makindye Division, Nakawa Division and Lubaga Division.

 The city is run jointly by the Executive Director who is appointed by the president and oversees the administrative activities of the city and the Lord Mayor who chairs the Kampala City Council Authority (KCCA) The history of Kampala Mutesa I, the Kabaka (King) of Buganda, had chosen the area that was to become Kampala as one of his favorite hunting grounds.
 The area was made up of hills and wetlands.
 It was an ideal breeding ground for various wild animls, particularly a species of antelope, the impala , in whose name the city was named Kampala (the area of Impalas).